trustrachel/pycon-2014-talk/abstract.md

 You can create a web application with Flask in seven lines of code.
 What happens when your app grows to thousands?
 How do you create reusable, shareable libraries?

-We'll use a real extension I created (Flask-FeatureFlags) to look at the different ways you can hook into Flask applications and
+We'll use a real but very simple extension I created (Flask-FeatureFlags) to look at the different ways you can hook into Flask applications.

 AUDIENCE